-- i.
-A minimum local labour target of 20% during construction and end user phase for major commercial or mixed use developments including a proportion of apprenticeships where the length of construction phase allows: - ii.
+- A minimum local labour target of 20% during construction and end user phase for major commercial or mixed use developments including a proportion of apprenticeships where the length of construction phase allows; - ii.
 A minimum local labour target of 20% during construction for major residential developments; - iii.
 The notification of all vacancies associated with the development and its end use through the Council's employment service; and - iv.
 Offer opportunities to local businesses within their supply chains.

-Where local labour targets cannot be achieved and it can be demonstrated that all opportunities to meet this target have been explored a commuted sum payable to the Council will be required.
+Where local labour targets cannot be achieved and it can be demonstrated that all opportunities to meet this target have been explored, a commuted sum payable to the Council will be required.

-Major development proposals will be expected to submit an Employment & Skills Plan for agreement with the Council to detail how these targets will be met.
+Major development proposals will be expected to submit an Employment and Skills Plan for agreement with the Council to detail how these targets will be met.
 This must include the proportion of apprenticeships offered and the opportunities given to local businesses within their supply chains.
-The Employment & Skills Plan needs to comply with the Mayor of London's Economic Development Strategy.
+The Employment and Skills Plan needs to comply with the Mayor of London's Economic Development Strategy.

 - 9.4.1 Promoting employment, skills development and training opportunities for local people will contribute to sustainable economic development, the health, well being and quality of life of residents.
-The availability of the right skills in the borough will mean that there will be less need for people with these skills to travel into Havering, reducing both congestion on Havering's transport networks (roads and public transport) and carbon emissions. - Havering has a high proportion of residents of working age and although employment rates are stable there are a lower proportion of Havering residents in high skilled jobs compared to other outer London boroughs.
+The availability of the right skills in the borough will mean that there will be less need for people with these skills to travel into London, reducing both congestion on Havering's transport networks (roads and public transport) and carbon emissions. - 9.4.2 Havering has a high proportion of residents of working age and although employment rates are stable there is a lower proportion of Havering residents in high skilled jobs compared to other outer London boroughs.
 This is reflected in the average gross household income which is £44,430 compared to the London average of £51,770.
 This places Havering within the lowest third of all London boroughs(5).
 It is important that the borough has a strong economy and that local people have the opportunity to benefit from new developments, particularly where these offer the scope for jobs, skills development and training opportunities.
-Although Havering has good schools, academic qualifications are low; 35% aged 16 and over have no qualifications in the most deprived areas and 35% have qualifications at Level 1 or 2 (Level 2 is equivalent to a GCSE grade A\-C).
-This could be attributed to the high numbers of residents leaving full-time education aged 16 or under (more than 50%) compared to the London average of 24%(6)
+Although Havering has good schools, academic qualifications are low; 35% aged 16 years of age and over have no qualifications in the most deprived areas and 35% have qualifications at Level 1 or 2 (Level 2 is equivalent to a GCSE grade A-C).
+This could be attributed to the high numbers of residents leaving full-time education aged 16 years or under (more than 50%) compared to the London average of 24%(6) - 9.4.3 The Council is keen that Havering residents are able to enjoy the same opportunities as those in other parts of London and currently supports a number of initiatives, including Job Clubs, employability and training support through Havering Adult College, the Troubled Families programme and other externally funded projects.
+A pilot employment service is currently being funded through European Social Fund (ESF) provision to support those furthest from the labour market.
+Moving forward, future projections for the London job market are heavily skewed towards higher level qualifications and there is a need, therefore, to support Havering residents to access skills development and training opportunities that will enhance their skills levels and earning capacity.

-Havering JSNA 2016 p6
+5 Havering JSNA 2016 p6

-A research study into skills and employment in Havering - Renaisi 2014 p5
+6 A research study into skills and employment in Havering - Renaisi 2014 p5